InteroHub/Interoception_Tasks/README.md

 ## Tasks
 ### Heart-related:
-1. **Heartbeat Detection Task**: A classic interoceptive task where participants are asked to detect their own heartbeat.
-(Matlab Version)
+1. **Heartbeat Detection Task**: A classic interoceptive task where participants are asked pay attention to own and other heartbeats (attention task) and tap along with heartbeats (behavioral task). (can be performed with EEG/ECG - Matlab Version)
-2. **Self Other Touch Task**:
+2. **Self Other Touch Task**: A self/other touch task in where participants are asked to touch their selves (an object as control) or receive touch from experimenter while measuring electrophysiology (Matlab Version).

 ## Usage